1. You can drink a different German beer every day for 15 years

 According to the German Brewers Federation, this means that you could drink a different German beer brewed according to the purity law every day for 15 years.

-2. Germany boasts the world's oldest brewery still producing beer today
+2. Germany boasts the world's oldest still-functioning brewery

 The Weihenstephan Monastery in c.1700.
 Photo: Wikimedia Commons